RyanSBRoy/YaleBrainAtlas/README.md

 #use 'at': using '.loc' or setting Subject.CT['L_TP1_A'] directly creates a copy of the dataframe outside of the YBA
 Subject.CT.at['L_TP1_A'] = 6

+#YOU NEED TO EXPLICITLY UPDATE THE VERSION COUNTER FOR THIS PARCEL'S ATTRIBUTE
 Subject._bump_version('CT', parcel_idx=Subject.L_TP1_A.idx)
 print(Subject.L_TP1_A.CT)
 ```